objectiv/objectiv.io/docs/docs/open-model-hub.md

 Input and output of the models are in the [Objectiv Bach DataFrame](/modeling/dataframe/bach.DataFrame.mdx) format, which enables you to chain multiple models together.

 :::demo notebook
-We've setup an intial showcase of the available product analytics models in our [open model hub demo notebook](https://notebook.objectiv.io/).
+We've set up an initial showcase of the available product analytics models in our [open model hub demo notebook](https://notebook.objectiv.io/).
 :::

 ## Available models